grummel15/thermal-cup/README.md

 * There are no results to be shown for the testing with the multimeter.
 We did this simply to ensure the actual function of the circuit components.

-* The cup functioned and kept the water at a temperature up to 104°F.
+* The cup functioned and water was heated from 75.2°F to 105.8°F

 # **References**